andrey012/videotest/README.md

 This is small extension over Yii CWebTestCase to enable some nice animation features for functional tests.

 These features should be useful for recording videos on Continuous Integration servers.
 These videos can be used as acceptance materials or for teaching users/testers/other developers.
+Actually this is implementation of Agile "Code vs. Documentation" thesis - another attempt to use existing code of functional tests as useful and always up-to-date documentation.

 Some examples on video effects, that can be created using this extension can be found at https://github.com/andrey012/videotestresults